jasonto510/hrext06-myCruddyApp/README.md

 - [ ] save my local storage to a remote storage for back up

 - [ ] Optional: Host on repl.it (html,css, js)

+-[ ] Portfolio of files, where the user can upload photos -[ ] Needs to take in a file button where the user can upload something -[ ] File will be saved in the local space and created in some sort of
+       gallery?
+  -[ ] Pictures will be displayed on a website

+- Delete button which clears the local space and deletes all of the pictures -Contact me page for the user?
+  -